-The Canadian Association of Financial Institutions in Insurance is a not-for-profit Association dedicated to the development of an open and flexible insurance marketplace.
-CAFII was established in 1997 to provide a voice for financial institutions involved in selling insurance through a variety of distribution methods.
-CAFII believes consumers are best served when they have meaningful choice in the purchase of insurance products and services.
+CAFII is a not-for-profit industry Association dedicated to the development of an open and flexible insurance marketplace.
+Our Association was established in 1997 to create a voice for financial institutions involved in selling insurance through a variety of distribution channels.
+Our members provide insurance through client contact centres, agents and brokers, travel agents, direct mail, branches of financial institutions, and the internet.